 The issue with Medicare-dependent hospitals is that they are having greater difficulty transitioning to value-based care, mostly because of their complex patient populations and lack of EMR technology to capture data and report it for proper reimbursement.
 As funding is scaled back, this becomes even more challenging.

 On top of that, there is already a disparity in the number of physicians working in rural areas.

 The Association of American Medical Colleges (AAMC) recently projected the physician shortage to increase to up to 104,900 providers by 2030.
 The physician shortfall in rural areas represented 65% of the projected shortage.

-One step to take action is If your health system has not recently completed a coding compliance audit, there could be beneficial education opportunities for your staff that will lead to increased efficiency within your revenue cycle.
+One step to take action is if your health system has not recently completed a coding compliance audit, there could be beneficial educational opportunities for your staff that will lead to increased efficiency within your revenue cycle.